Skip to Content

 Sacred Valley Peru | Sacred Valley of the Incas | 1 Day in the Sacred Valley | Day Trips from Cusco | Maras Salt Mines Peru | Maras Peru | Moray Ruins Peru | Ollantaytambo Peru | Ollantaytambo Ruins | Cusco Day Trips | Sacred Valley Guide #sacredvalley #sacredvalleyperu #perutravel #southamericatravel

-Best Sacred Valley Tour From Cusco – FlashpackerConnect
+Best Sacred Valley Tour From Cusco

-As we had a limited amount of time, we opted to go with FlashpackerConnect for their Sacred Valley and Machu Picchu 2 day/1 night tour.
+As we had a limited amount of time, we opted to go with a Sacred Valley and Machu Picchu 2 day/1 night tour.
 It was the perfect option for us because we could still see the other highlights of Peru while enjoying the Sacred Valley.
-It felt like we didn’t have to sacrifice anything during our trip, thanks to the efficient tours with this company.
-We loved FlashpackerConnect because they use local guides, are reasonably affordable, and are very reputable (which is something you want when climbing around in higher elevations).

 Kat & Chris looking out over the salt mines in the Sacred Valley Peru